djradon/public-notes/ar.towards-an-ontological-foundation-of-agent-based-simulation.md

 ## Abstract

 A simulation model is intended to capture a real-world system.
 Consequently, the modeling language used for making the simulation model should have a “real-world semantics” guaranteeing some kind of ontological faithfulness for the models made with it.
 In this paper, we propose to use ABDESO, a foundational ontology for agent-based discrete event simulation, for evaluating agent-based simulation languages.

+## Highlights

+### Events

+- Events are individuals that may be composed of temporal parts.
+They happen in time in the sense that they may extend in time accumulating temporal parts.
+An event cannot exhibit change in time like a sub- stance individual